 To capture and analyze logs generated by applications, DevOps teams have a better understanding of how software changes or updates affect users.

-With DevSecOps, multiple elements like development, operations, and security teams to balance security and compliance with the speed of delivery and to build security into the full SDLC.
+With DevSecOps, multiple elements like development, operations, and security teams balance security and compliance with the speed of delivery and build security into the full SDLC.